 As described in the proxy statement accompanying this notice (which is incorporated by reference in this notice), the Board of Directors is submitting certain matters for ratification by the Company's stockholders pursuant to Section 204 of the Delaware General Corporation Law (the "DGCL") and Delaware common law.
 This notice and accompanying proxy statement constitute the notice required to be given to our stockholders under Section 204 of the DGCL in connection with the ratifications contemplated by Proposals 2, 3 and 4.
 Under Sections 204 and 205 of the DGCL, when a matter is submitted for ratification at a stockholder meeting, any claim that a defective corporate act or putative stock ratified under Section 204 is void or voidable due to the failure of authorization, or that the Delaware Court of Chancery should declare in its discretion that a ratification in accordance with Section 204 of the DGCL not be effective or be effective only on certain conditions, must be brought within 120 days from the validation effective time.
-Accordingly, if Proposals 2, 3 and 4 are approved at the Annual Meeting, any claim that the effectiveness of the acts ratified is void or voidable due to the failure to receive the requisite stockholder approval at the 2019 Annual Meeting of Stockholders or 2020 Annual Meeting of Stockholders, as applicable, or that the Delaware Court of Chancery should declare, in its discretion, that the acts so ratified not be effective or be effective only on certain conditions, must be brought within 120 days from the time at which the ratification is approved by stockholders (which will be the validation effective time for purposes of Section 204 of the DGCL).
-Our Board of Directors has approved these ratifications pursuant to Section 204 of the DGCL.
+Accordingly, if Proposals 2, 3 and 4 are approved at the Annual Meeting of Stockholders or 2020 Annual Meeting of Stockholders, as applicable, or that the Delaware Court of Chancery should declare or 2020 Annual Meeting of Stockholders, as applicable, or that the Delaware Court of Chancery should declare, in its discretion, that the acts so ratified not be effective only on certain conditions, must be brought within 120 days from the time at which the ratification is approved by stockholders (which will be the validation effective time for purposes of Section 204 of the Delaware Court of Directors has approved these ratifications pursuant to Section 204 of the DGCL.